DocHound/DocHoundEngine/Docs/Mathematics.md

 Kava Docs supports mathematical equations supporting various standards such as (La)TeX Math markup.
 (For specifics on this standard, see https://en.wikibooks.org/wiki/LaTeX/Mathematics).
 Here are some examples you can use:

+> Note: To use LaTeX Meth, the feature has to be enabled in the TOC, either globally, or on a topic-by-topic basis, by setting the **useMathematics** to *true*.
+This is done to prevent performance problems in repositories and/or topics that do not need this feature.
+(Note that loading all the features required for LaTeX Math features can be very resource intensive, therefore it should only be activated when it is really used).
+For more information, see [Table of Contents File Structure](TOC-File-Structure)

 ### HTML Math Markup
 Once hooked up, you can add math expressions using `<div class="math">` syntax as follows: